 folded vertically against the bus when not in use.
 The lightweight rack pulls

-by the bike riders.
-The tires fit into slots, while a spring-loaded support
+the bike riders.
+The tires fit into slots, while a spring-loaded support arm is

-arm is pulled over the front tire.
-The bikes sit across the front of the bus,
+pulled over the front tire.
+The bikes sit across the front of the bus, and the

-and the process of securing or removing a bike takes only seconds.
-Riders use
+process of securing or removing a bike takes only seconds.
+Riders use the bike

 Pace operates more than 200 bus routes throughout Chicago's suburbs, making